MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 8. In the **Adatum Corporation | Resource audit** page, in the list of PIM activities, select the first activity.
 In the **Audit details** pane that appears, note the **Subject** is Joni Sherman, and the **Action** indicates Joni was added to the Intune Administrator role.
 Also note the **Reason** that you entered for the role request.
 Select **Close**.

-9. In your Edge browser session, close all the tabs except for the **Apps | Microsoft 365** tab and the tab containing the **Microsoft 365 admin center**.
+9. In your Edge browser session, close all the tabs except for the **Home | Microsoft 365** tab and the tab containing the **Microsoft 365 admin center**.
 Leave these two tabs open for the next lab.

 # End of Lab 4